 Keeping up with the latest and live weather can sometimes be a large part of generating new roofing leads on the spot.
 Another useful tool to have in your arsenal is a storm tracking app.

 Once again, given the spontaneity of the weather and the time-sensitivity of generating roofing leads, these apps can help trigger your property search at exactly the right time.

 By combining these live apps with Reonomy’s on-demand property search, you can find yourself connecting with the right property owners at the exact right point in time.

 Whatever the case may be, you’ll likely want to use a combination of the aforementioned tools to fuel your commercial roofing lead generation.
-With the right combination of resources, your weathertight strategy will be underway.
+With the right combination of resources, a weathertight strategy will be well underway.